coldrye-archive/inxs/README.md

 Support for these decorators is provided by the interim package published by [loganfsmyth](https://github.com/loganfsmyth/babel-plugin-transform-decorators-legacy).

-Please note that during build we have to make sure that ``babel-traverse`` is up to date, too.
+Please note that during build we have to make sure that **babel-traverse** is up to date, too.
 See https://github.com/loganfsmyth/babel-plugin-transform-decorators-legacy/issues/8 for more information.

+Another important change is that the distribution layout was changed since v0.1.0.
+Clients of this will now be able to simply import from **<package>** rather than from **<package>/lib**.

+## Travis-CI
+See [inxs-common](https://github.com/coldrye-es/inxs-common#breaking-changes) for more information.

 ## Travis-CI